RAMSEY COUNTY

 (Western Avenue)

 This station was NE of where Western Avenue South used to cross the tracks in the CSt.PM&O yard.
-That station was at GPS: 44.932251, -93.114647.
+The two-story station was at GPS: 44.932251, -93.114647 and had platforms facing both rail lines.
 It is shown on the 1926 Sanborn map.

 St. Paul Before Union Station was built in 1881, the NP served passengers from a platform at the back of its office building at 4th and Broadway Streets at GPS: 44.949640, -93.084355.
 This was according to a Star Tribune story from July 19, 1914.
 However NP valuation records show this building's construction date as 1883, so either on of those documents is incorrect or there was an earlier office building at this site.